Flat-file BIM vs cloud-authoritative BIM

 | Subscription dependency | Yes — non-Snapshot iModels enforce live check | No — files open in any IFC-aware tool |

-| Subscription-lapse posture | Tandem: “you will need to enter into a new Token Flex Term…” — twin disappears | Owner holds the files; permanent and unconditional access |
+| Subscription-lapse posture | Published terms for one commercial digital-twin platform state that a lapsed license requires entering a new paid term before the twin is accessible again | Owner holds the files; permanent and unconditional access |

 | Asset-deed transfer | Requires reonboarding to the new owner's tenant | Files travel with the deed |